 Check for leaks at the hose, tube and pipe fittings in the fuel supply system while the genset is running and while it is stopped.
-Do not use a flame to check for LPG or CNG leaks.
+Do not use a flame to check for LPG leaks.
 Check flexible fuel hose sections for cuts, cracks, and abrasions.
 Make sure the fuel line is not rubbing against other parts.
 Replace worn or damaged fuel line parts before leaks occur.

-If you smell gas, close the LPG or CNG container shutoff valve and have the genset serviced before using it again.
+If you smell gas, close the LPG container shutoff valve and have the genset serviced before using it again.

-AWARNING Gasoline, LPG, and CNG are highly flammable fuels and can cause severe personal injury or death.
+AWARNING Gasoline and LPG are highly flammable fuels and can cause severe personal injury or death.
 Repair leaks right away.